FREE INDEPENDENT HOUSING INFORMATION, ADVICE AND ADVOCACY SERVICE

 Our Housing Advice Service is accredited to Type III of the Scottish National Standards.
 Over the last 35 years we have provided independent information, advice and advocacy across all housing topics including homelessness, public and private rent sectors, owner occupiers, housing related benefits, disrepair and Landlord/Tenant disputes.

 Our Team share good practice and case examples and provide peer support for each other.
 We provide internal and external training to organisations and within communities.
 We liaise with relevant South Ayrshire Council staff, partner agencies and tenants and keeps abreast of legislative changes which impact our Service Users.

-We continue to be flexible in our approach to meet the needs of our service users and deliver outreaches at Ayr Jobcentre, Care and Share at Riverside Church, the Foodbank at Lochside Church and South Ayrshire Life as well at other local organised events and open days.
-Outreach is currently suspended due to COVID-19.
+We continue to be flexible in our approach to meet the needs of our service users and deliver outreaches at Ayr Jobcentre, Care and Share at Riverside Church, the Foodbank at Newton Primary as well at other local organised events and open days.

 We strive to ensure our Service Users are claiming any benefits or discounts they are entitled to relieve poverty and increase incomes.
 In addition to this we access external alternative funding streams and grants to prevent homelessness and reduce poverty and isolation wherever possible.